SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-04-06-kinect-for-windows-sdk-programming-guidea-review.markdown

 [![Kinect for Windows SDK Programming Guide](http://1.2.3.12/bmi/dgdsbygo8mp3h.cloudfront.net/sites/default/files/imagecache/productview_larger/2380OT.jpg "Kinect for Windows SDK Programming Guide")](http://www.packtpub.com/sites/default/files/2380OT.jpg)

-As I do from time to time, I get sent over a book or two to look over and give a review on which I am more than happy to do especially if it is along the lines of game development, x-platform or in this case new and exciting technology.&nbsp; I am fair and upfront and do not bow to publisher pressures, if it is good I will say so but just as much if I do not like it be prepared.
+As I do from time to time, I get sent over a book or two to look over and give a review on which I am more than happy to do especially if it is along the lines of game development, x-platform or in this case new and exciting technology.
+I am fair and upfront and do not bow to publisher pressures, if it is good I will say so but just as much if I do not like it be prepared.

 So far I have yet to review a stinker and in the case of Abhijit Jana’s book on the new Kinect SDK I was not disappointed.